Rotator cuff tears are one of the most common causes of shoulder pain mostly in older patients.

 - tendon degeneration

-A modification of the original Codman classification system published in 1930:
+A modification of the original Codman classification (1930) may be used to categorize tears:

 - may show a decreased acromiohumeral interval